egidio-santos/europass.net/README.md

 ### Todos

+ - Fix missing fields on the generated Model
  - Implement local Html Editor (Fix some bugs of the original web editor)
  - Implement REST Api for Online PDF Generation
  - Write MORE Tests